Our Pages

 And again, in an instant he saw his birth, a beautiful baby girl this time, her growth into maturity, wisdom, beauty; a remarkable presence that attracted hundreds and thousands from far and wide who lay their erstwhile troubles at her feet and did everything and all that they were bid to live in peace and harmony.

 And equally as much in that instant of spinning, dizzying univeral possibility there came to Sherlock the devastating truth that not a single one of the community was living in truth.
-The illusion of faith that another could give salvation was worse than the previous brutal corruption of his world domination.
-He saw the community, like all that came before it, fractured into schisms, hierarchy and meaningless ritual… it was better that it never was.
+The illusion of faith that another could give salvation was somehow even worse than the previous brutal corruption of his imaginary world domination.
+He saw the community, like all that came before it, as it fractured into schisms, hierarchy and meaningless ritual… he saw that it was better that it never was.

 Sherlock sat, as motionless as a stone.
 He concentrated as he had never before, a hundred thousand possibilities raced and rushed through his mind and as the images collided and crashed into one another he saw, like a full moon suddenly appearing through roiling black clouds, the blue and green Earth, lovely and untouched by his every fantasy.